amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/expressions.md

-We can combine our data type literals with operators.
-The operators only work on **the same** data type.
-For example adding `Text` to `Num` will cause in error and is an unsupported operation.
-If you want to merge multiple different values into one text, learn more here about [string interpolation](/basic_syntax/expressions#text-interpolation)
+Data type literals can be combined using operators, but these operators only function with values of **the same** data type.
+For example, attempting to add a `Text` value to a `Num` value will result in an error, as this is an unsupported operation.
+To combine different types of values into a single text, consider using [string interpolation](/basic_syntax/expressions#text-interpolation) instead.

 ## Addition Operator `+`